ahcenezdh/idev_keys/README.md

 ## Features

 - Lock and unlock vehicles using a unique key derived from the license plate.
-- Manage access to vehicles based on key ownership.
 - Integrates seamlessly with `ox_lib` and `ox_inventory` to ensure smooth performance.

 ## Documentation